scalar-labs/scalardb/schema-loader/README.md

 SchemaLoader.unload(configFilePath, serializedSchemaJson, deleteCoordinatorTable);
 ```

-For Scalar DB configuration, a `Properties` object can be used as well.
+When configuring ScalarDB, you can use a `Properties` object as well, as shown below:

 ```java
 // Create tables
 SchemaLoader.load(properties, serializedSchemaJson, options, createCoordinatorTable);